 One Monday morning Katya, Vika and Zhanna learn that there will be a school disco, their first disco, on the coming Saturday night.
 The girls feverishly start preparing for the event, which...
 See full summary »

 A polar station on a desolate island in the Arctic Ocean.
 Sergei, a seasoned meteorologist, and Pavel, a recent college graduate, are spending months in complete isolation on the once ...
 See full summary »

 A young writer brings a collection of short stories to a big Moscow publishing house.
 The manuscript stays at the office and mysteriously influences the lives of anyone who opens it and ...
 See full summary »

 After his wife leaves him for another man, Jacques hires a housekeeper, Laura, to keep his Paris apartment in order.
 As he starts increasing her hours and spending more time with her on her...
 See full summary »

 The story of a man who feels happy only when he is unhappy, a man addicted to sadness, who has such need for pity, he's willing to do everything to evoke it from others.
 This is the life of a man in a world not cruel enough for him.

-Marina is a gorgeous upper-crust Muscovite with an opulent wardrobe and good-looking husband to match.
+Marina is an attractive upper-class woman with an opulent wardrobe and a good-looking husband.
 She's employed as a social worker, a profession offering meager financial rewards.
-Thankfully her affluent father provides the supplementary income her job, and her hapless husband, cannot.
+Thankfully her affluent father provides the supplementary income which her job as well as hapless husband cannot.
 Yet instead of finding contentment in her win-win situation, Marina carries on an affair with her best friend's husband, and also initiates a bizarre series of erotic encounters with a deadbeat cop who previously raped her.Written by

-8 of 12 people found this review helpful.
+5 of 12 people found this review helpful.